great-expectations/great_expectations/docs/reference/core_concepts/datasource.rst

 A **Batch Definition** includes all the information required to precisely identify a set of data from the external data source that should be translated into a Batch.
 One or more BatchDefinitions are always *returned* from the Datasource, as a result of processing the BatchRequest.
 A BatchDefinition includes several key components:

-- **Partition Definition**: contains information that uniquely identifies a specific partition from the Data Asset, such as the delivery date or query time.
+- **Batch Identifiers**: contains information that uniquely identifies a specific batch from the Data Asset, such as the delivery date or query time.
 - **Engine Passthrough**: contains information that will be passed directly to the Execution Engine as part of the Batch Spec.
 - **Sample Definition**: contains information about sampling or limiting done on the partition to create a Batch.